adrianclo/meaR/README.md

 # meaR

 ## Introduction
-Multi-electrode arrays (MEAs) are becoming increasingly popular to investigate activity of neuronal assemblies upon genetic, pharmacological and/or optogenetic manipulation.
+Micro-electrode arrays (MEAs) are becoming increasingly popular to investigate activity of neuronal assemblies upon genetic, pharmacological and/or optogenetic manipulation.
 Neuronal activity can be assessed on acute brain slices, neuronal uniform or mixed-cell cultures, and human pluripotent stem cells, to name a few.
 It is a means for high-throughput screening and these MEAs come in different sizes, resolution and presets from different companies.
 However, MEA data in general are very complex, and the output files generated from these MEAs are rarely immediately usable for statistical analysis.
 As such, a tabular form (<i>i.e.</i>, a dataframe or tibble) is more recommended which also included the required parameters for statistical analyses.

 <hr>